sourcegraph/about/blogposts/2021/dev-tool-time-mitchell-hashimoto.md

 slug: dev-tool-time-mitchell-hashimoto
 heroImage: https://sourcegraphstatic.com/blog/dev-tool-time/dev-tool-time-mitchell-hashimoto.jpg
 socialImage: https://sourcegraphstatic.com/blog/dev-tool-time/dev-tool-time-mitchell-hashimoto.jpg
-published: false
+published: true
 ---

-When [Mitchell Hashimoto](https://twitter.com/mitchellh), co-founder, former CTO, and engineer at HashiCorp, joined us for [Dev Tool Time](https://info.sourcegraph.com/dev-tool-time) on July 21, 2021, he showed how the simplest and most complex dev tools can fit into a developer workflow.
+When [Mitchell Hashimoto](https://twitter.com/mitchellh), co-founder, former CTO, and now engineer at HashiCorp, joined us for [Dev Tool Time](https://info.sourcegraph.com/dev-tool-time) on July 21, 2021, he showed how the simplest and most complex dev tools can fit into a developer workflow.

 You can watch the recording of this episode at the [bottom of this blog post](#Watch-the-recording), but first let's check out Mitchell's desk: